The Islamic Foundation

 Khurshid Ahmad and Khurram Murad.
-Its objectives are to research into the implementation of Islam in the modern world, to project the image of Islam in Britain and Europe, and to meet the educational needs of Muslims.
+Its objectives are to research Islam in the modern world, to provide research regarding Islam in Britain and Europe, and to meet the educational needs of Muslims.
+It is currently located in a 10-acre campus at Markfield, a village close to Leicester, which also houses the Foundation's educational arm, the Marfield Institute of Higher Education.

 History

 Jamaat-e-Islami is an Islamist movement founded by Abul A'la Maududi in British India in 1941, which split into Indian and Pakistani wings after the partition of India.

-It is the Pakistani wing of Jamaat that spawned UK's Islamic Foundation, sending one of its vice-presidents, Khurshid Ahmad, to set up the organisation.
+It is the Pakistani wing of Jamaat that spawned The Islamic Foundation in UK, sending one of its vice-presidents, Khurshid Ahmad, to set up the organisation.
 Ahmad split his time between Pakistan and the UK throughout his lifetime.
 Another senior Pakistani Jamaat activist Khurram Murad became the first director of the Foundation.

 The Islamic Foundation was established in the city of Leicester in 1973.
 By that time, there was another Jamaat organisation in the UK, called the UK Islamic Mission (UKIM), whose programme was to run a network of study circles and mosques.
 The two organisations do not a have a formal link, but have an overlap of functionaries.
 In its early years, the Islamic Foundation also established about twenty mosques and community centres.
 Later it shifted to publishing Islamic research, about economics, Christian–Muslim relations, Muslim Central Asia and Islam in the modern world.
 It translated and printed many of Maududi's works.
 It also published educational materials for children, and a bi-weekly magazine called Impact International.
 In 1984, it spawned a youth movement called Young Muslims UK, based in Leicester with branches operating out of UKIM's mosque network.
 National Association of Muslim Youth is another organisation based in Leicester.

 In 1990, the Islamic Foundation moved to the site of a former hospital in the village of Markfield, close to Leicester.
 It built a 10-acre campus, naming its buildings after key Islamist thinkers: Hassan al-Banna Hall, (Note: Hassan al-Banna is the founder of the Egyptian Muslim Brotherhood.) ibn Taimiyya Block and Maududi Hall etc.

 In 2000, a college called the Markfield Institute of Higher Education (MIHE) was established in the campus.
 It is associated to the University of Gloucestershire, offering courses leading to modern qualifications.
 It also offers BA and MA in Islamic studies, an MA in Islamic finance and a certificate course in Muslim chaplaincy.